osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 2. PI Server AF Database that you use to create your AF asset structure.
 Using PI System Explorer, perform the following:

-*   Open Library, expand Templates/Element Templates.
+   a.
+Open Library, expand Templates/Element Templates.
 Delete all templates with names starting with "OMF".
-*   Open Library, expand Templates/Enumeration Sets.
+   b.
+Open Library, expand Templates/Enumeration Sets.
 Delete all enumerations with names starting with "OMF".
-*   Open Elements, expand Elements root node.
-Delete all elements and their children elements that have names of your OMF application instances registrations.
+   c.
+Open Elements, expand Elements root node.
+Delete all elements and their
+       children elements that have names of your OMF application instances registrations.
-*   Check in your changes.
+   d.
+Check in your changes.

 3. PI Data Archive PI points that were created after the container data values were sent.
    In the PI System Management Tool, open Points/Point Builder.
 Search for and delete all PI tags that have names starting with